 You can vary the amount of tax-deductible super contribution by giving your super fund a variation to your original notice.
 You need to fill a new Notice of Intent form stating the new amount of claim and placing an X in the “Yes” box to the question “Is this notice varying an earlier notice?”.
 You will need to provide this form to your super fund before you lodge your tax return for the year in which you made a contribution or before 30 June the following year, whichever is earlier.

-Do you have any questions in relation to claiming deduction for your personal super contributions?
-We are happy to assist.
+Do you have any questions in relation to claiming deduction for your personal super contributions or working out how much you can contribute to minimise your tax?
+We are able to assist.
+Send us an enquiry or call our office.